The new EU General Data Protection Regulation (GDPR) comes into effect on May 25, 2018.

 Here are a few of the items you need to cover.

 - Don’t use pre-ticked opt-in check boxes on forms on your website.
 Your website visitors must directly confirm their consent by ticking the box themselves.

 - When asking your website visitors to subscribe to your newsletter to receive marketing messages from you, don’t force them.
 They must give you their explicit consent that they are interested in receiving your marketing messages.
 If you are offering them something like a pdf download, they should be free to download it without signing up for your newsletter.

-- Each email newsletter or marketing and promotional email you send out must clearly, and in simple terms include an option for the person to unsubscribe.
-You must not charge anyone for unsubscribing.
+- Each email newsletter or marketing and promotional email you send out must and in simple terms include an option for the person to unsubscribe.
+You must charge no one for unsubscribing.
 You must not require any further information from them before unsubscribing.
 Neither must you need them to log in or visit any other page on your website to unsubscribe.

 - Henceforth your organisation needs to be very serious about record keeping.
 You need to keep records of who is giving consent, when and where they provided consent and what message you sent them when they offered you consent and so on.